albetnov/validasi/README.md

 ### Replacing default message

 You can also replace the default message for each rules.
-For some validators that perform Type Check in runtime like `Date`, `Number`, `String` (thus with non-strict support) the default message can also be overriden.

-You can also access the `path` above by specifiying custom template `:name`.
+The message string support template literals `:name` to later on be mapped on based on `path`.

 ```dart
 import 'package:validasi/validasi.dart';